Health-Education-England/TIS-REFERENCE/README.md

 We use yarn scripts and [Webpack][] as our build system.

-Before running the app you will need to create a database called "tcs" in your local MySql.
+Before running the app you will need to create a database called "reference" in your local MySql.

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.